I-Team: Las Vegas police find severed head while arresting man on unrelated charges - NewsBreak

 LAS VEGAS (KLAS)– Metro police discovered human remains inside a man’s truck during an arrest on Thursday, sources tell the 8 News Now I-Team.

-The driver, Eric Holland, 57, ran from officers and was tased during a traffic stop near the Rio All-Suite Hotel & Casino on Thursday, sources said.
+The driver, Eric Holland, 57, ran from officers and was tased during a traffic stop near the Rio All-Suite Hotel & Casino on Thursday, sources said.12-year-old dead after shooting in Orange Mound

 Officers arrested Holland a short time later, finding large coolers in his truck bed.
 That is when they discovered human remains, including a severed head, sources said.